-9.2 If a child is suffering or likely to suffer harm, or in immediate danger
+8.2 If a child is suffering or likely to suffer harm, or in immediate danger

-If you think that a child is suffering or at risk of suffering significant harm, you must report this to the designated safeguarding lead immediately.
-On occasions when the designated safeguarding lead is not available, it should be reported to the deputy safeguarding lead without delay or a senior member of staff.
+If you think that a child is suffering or at risk of suffering significant harm, you must report this to the Designated Safeguarding Lead immediately.
+On occasions when the Designated Safeguarding Lead is not available, it should be reported to the Deputy Designated Safeguarding Lead without delay or a senior member of staff.

 Where possible, there should be a conversation with the Designated Safeguarding Lead but a referral must be made if a child may be suffering or at risk of suffering harm.
 Anyone can make a referral to children's social care.
-If anyone other than the DSL makes a referral to children's social care or to the police, they should inform the DSL as soon as possible.
+If anyone other than the DSL makes a referral to children's social care of the police, they should inform the DSL as soon as possible.

-9.3 If you have concerns about a child (as opposed to believing a child is suffering or likely to suffer from harm, or is in immediate danger)
+8.3 If you have concerns about a child (as opposed to believing a child is suffering or likely to suffer from harm, or is in immediate danger)

-Figure 1 on page 20 illustrates the procedure to follow if you have any concerns about a child's welfare.
-Where possible, speak to the DSL first to agree a course of action (see 9.2).
+Figure 1 on page 24 illustrates the procedure to follow if you have any concerns about a child's welfare.
+Where possible, speak to the DSL first to agree a course of action (see 8.2).

 The DSL will decide on the most appropriate course of action and whether the concerns should be referred to children's social care, using the Northamptonshire Thresholds Guidance.
 If it is decided to make a referral to children's social care the parent will be informed, unless to do so would place the child at further risk or undermine the collection of evidence.
-See Section 6.1 for more details.
+See Section 5.1 for more details.